4.1.9 Satsop River Bridge N5 (Deck Plate Girder Bridge )

 1. Cut the through plate girder bridge apart.
 I used a 3 inch table saw.
 (4 bridges)

-2. Sand the back of each plate girder panel to remove the knee braces.
+2. Sand the back to remove the knee braces.
 I used an 18 inch belt sander (8 panels).

-4. Cut 2 plate girder bridge panels at the x panel from the center as shown in the example and sand the end panel cut lines smooth.
+4. Cut 2 plate girder bridge panels at the x panel from the center as shown in the picture above and sand the end panel cut lines smooth.
+I used the Trim Shear tool for a quick, clean, sharp snip.

-5. Check for square then align and glue two end panels to both sides of each center panel.
+5. Check for square then align and glue the two end panels to either side of each center panel.

 Pic1